autobrr/autobrr.com/docs/installation/shared-seedbox.md

 import { FaDocker, FaLinux } from 'react-icons/fa';
 import { FaWindows } from 'react-icons/fa';
 import { SiPostgresql } from 'react-icons/si';
+import { FaDiscord } from 'react-icons/fa';

-# Shared seedbox
+# Shared Seedbox

 These are instructions and installation scripts for shared seedboxes.
-We have support for a couple of providers out of the box and if yours are missing then please write on Discord so we add support.
+We have support for a couple of providers out of the box and if yours are missing then please reach out on [Discord <FaDiscord />](https://discord.gg/WQ2eUycxyT) so we can add support for it.

 The scripts requires some input but does most of the work.